Home » Can I Keep Hermit Crabs from The Beach?

 Is it Illegal to Take Hermit Crabs from the Beach?

-This depends on state law.
 In some territories, taking anything home from a beach is illegal.
-It’s reasonable to assume that you’re unlikely to go to jail for accidentally bringing home a hermit crab.
+It’s reasonable to assume that you’re unlikely to go to jail for accidentally bringing home a hermit crab from the beach.

 Should I Release a Hermit Crab Back To the Beach?

-If you discover that you’ve captured a hermit crab, you can release it in the same location you found it.
+If you’ve captured a hermit crab, you can release it in the same location you caught it.
+Don’t leave a hermit crab at the nearest beach, assuming everything will be okay.

 Don’t keep the hermit crab with a plan to return it home at some point.
 Hermit crabs can’t flit between wild and captive life.
 If the hermit crab survives the transition into captivity, it’s a pet for life.

 If you accidentally bring a hermit crab home, you’ll likely want to keep it.
-Hermit crabs make good pets, but it takes a lot of work and knowledge to keep them happy and healthy.
+Hermit crabs can make good pets, but keeping them happy and healthy takes knowledge and effort.

 Many people complain that their pet hermit crabs die within a few days.
-Hermit crabs are delicate, but they can live long lives.
-Left to their own devices, wild hermit crabs can survive up to 40 years.
+Hermit crabs are vulnerable animals, but they can live long lives.
+Wild hermit crabs can survive up to 40 years.

 Let’s look at what you should do to take care of wild hermit crabs from the beach:

-A hermit crab tank needs to be kept warm and humid.
-Most owners follow the 80/80 rule: a temperature of 80 degrees Fahrenheit and humidity of no less than 80%.
+A hermit crab tank must be kept warm and humid.
+Most owners follow the 80/80 rule, with a temperature of 80 degrees Fahrenheit and no less than 80% humidity.

-The first tank should be 10 gallons in size.
-Use this as an isolation tank for your hermit crab to destress within.
+The initial tank should be 10 gallons.
+Use this as an isolation tank for the hermit crab to destress.
 Also, you’ll need a 20-gallon+ main tank as a permanent residence.

-These aquariums must contain at least 6 inches of substrate.
-If you took the hermit crab from a beach, use play sand.
-Don’t use calci sand, as this can harden and irritate the eyes and exoskeleton.
+A tank needs at least 6 inches of substrate.
+If you took the hermit crab from the beach, use play sand.
+Don’t use calci sand because it can harden and irritate the eyes and damage the exoskeleton.

 Some hermit crabs like soil.
-While sand is the ideal core substrate for beach crabs, consider adding some soil, such as creature soil, as this additional substrate will provide more humidity.
+While sand is the ideal core substrate for beach crabs, consider adding some soil, like creature soil, as the extra substrate will provide more humidity.

 Helping Hermit Crabs Destress

-Put your hermit crab in an isolation tank to give it a fighting chance.
+Put the hermit crab in an isolation tank to give it the best chance of survival.
 This must contain at least 6 inches of substrate, food, and water.
 Then, leave the hermit crab alone in this tank.

-Ensure the room is quiet, and don’t pick it up or handle it.
+Ensure the room is quiet, and don’t pick it up or handle it at this stage.
 Your new pet will stay hidden until it feels ready to emerge.
-At this point, it can be moved to the main aquarium.
+At this point, it can be moved to the main aquarium to join others.

-This primary residence should contain everything a hermit crab needs.
-In addition to a substrate, a habitat should have the following features:
+This primary residence should contain everything a hermit crab needs to thrive.
+In addition to substrate, a habitat should have the following features:

 • Have an appropriate temperature and humidity level.